mateolazarte/icrecreamshop-backend/README.md

 2. **Start the server**
     ```bash
     go run ./cmd
-    # Set env variable API_ENV=development to turn Gin logs on and use the Database
+    # Set env variable API_ENV=development to turn Gin logs on and use the Database (docker required)
     # Set env variable API_ENV=testing to turn Gin logs off and use local memory
     ```
 ---